seancorfield/depstar/README.md

 ## Classpath

-> Note: in `depstar` 2.0, the classpath will be computed from the system, user, and project `deps.edn` files, rather than using the classpath by which `depstar` itself is invoked.
-This will change how you specify additional aliases to add things to the JAR.

-By default, `depstar` uses the classpath computed by `clojure`.
+`depstar` walks the classpath to find resources to add to the JAR:

+* For each directory on the classpath, the contents of that directory are copied (recursively) to the output JAR as individual files.
+* If `:jar-type :thin` (via the `hf.depstar/jar` exec-fn), JAR files on the classpath are ignored, otherwise (`:jar-type :uber`, via the `hf.depstar/uberjar` exec-fn), each JAR file on the classpath is expanded and its contents are copied to the output JAR as individual files.
+* Other types of files on the classpath are ignored (a warning is printed unless the file is on the excluded list, see below).

+As of `depstar` 2.0, the classpath is computed from the system and project `deps.edn` files.
+If `:repro false`, the user `deps.edn` file is also used. _This is intended to correspond to the CLI's `-Srepro` option that ignores the user `deps.edn` file._ If you need to adjust that classpath, based on aliases, you can supply a vector of aliases to the `:aliases` exec argument of `depstar`.

-For example, you can add web assets into an uberjar by including an alias in your `deps.edn`:
+For example, you can add web assets into an uberjar by including an alias in your project `deps.edn`:

 ```clj
 {:paths ["src"]